 Once we left Marrakech in the rearview mirror, the road opened up, the landscape changed and the mountains started to come into full view.
 It wasn’t long before we in and amongst the Atlas mountains.
 Our first stop was a mountainside cafe, just to take in the view and to refresh before we started winding and weaving up, down and through the incredible mountain range.

 Most of the early morning was spent driving through the mountains.

 The first major stop and mini-tour for all tour companies is the historic village of Kasbah Ait Benhaddou; a UNESCO world heritage site.

-However, one of my main gripes with organised tours is the lack of freedom you have and limited time you get to explore.
-You have to take the route the guide wants you to take, it was great learning about it’s history but I would have liked to explore it by myself.
+However, one of my main gripes with organized tours is the lack of freedom you have and limited time you get to explore.
+You have to take the route the guide wants you to take, it was great learning about its history but I would have liked to explore it by myself.